capawesome-team/capacitor-firebase/packages/app-check/README.md

 On **iOS 13**, see [Set up your Firebase project](https://firebase.google.com/docs/app-check/ios/devicecheck-provider#project-setup) and follow the instructions to set up your app correctly.

+Make sure that the private key (\*.p8) you upload to Firebase has `DeviceCheck` selected as a service.

 ### Web

 See [Set up your Firebase project](https://firebase.google.com/docs/app-check/web/recaptcha-provider#project-setup) and follow the instructions to set up your app correctly.